Estimate the Cost of Your eCommerce Business in 2023

 Digital marketing is great because it is highly scalable.
 You can target specific demographics using different types of ad tools.
 One special technique, geo-fencing, allows you to target a single geographic area.

-For example, you can target a specific area of a city or community.
 This can be especially beneficial for eCommerce because it prevents you from wasting money advertising to people who will never buy your product.
 If you run a brief, highly-targeted ad campaign, you can sometimes spend less than $100.

 Overall, the flexibility of digital marketing, its ability to scale with your needs, and its ability to target specific demographics will all need to be accounted for when estimating how much marketing will cost you.